oussamabalbal1/AWS-Certified-Cloud-Practitioner/README.md

 	- IAM Access Advisor (user-level) :
 		- shows the service permissions granted to a user and when those services were last accessed

-EC2 : Elastic Compute Cloud
+# EC2 : Elastic Compute Cloud
-	-EC2 User Data:
+- EC2 User Data:
-		--It is possible to bootstrap our instances using an EC2 User data script -EC2 Instance Types:m5.2xlarge
+	- It is possible to bootstrap our instances using an EC2 User data script
+- EC2 Instance Types:m5.2xlarge
-		--m: instance class/5: generation/2xlarge: size
+	- m: instance class/5: generation/2xlarge: size

-	-Security groups only contain ALLOWS rules : acting as a “firewall” on EC2 instances --rules can reference by IP or by security group --All inbound traffic is blocked by default
+- Security groups only contain ALLOWS rules : acting as a “firewall” on EC2 instances
+	- rules can reference by IP or by security group
+	- All inbound traffic is blocked by default
-		--All outbound traffic is authorised by default
+	- All outbound traffic is authorised by default
-	-EC2 Instance Connect: Connect to your EC2 instance within your browser
+- EC2 Instance Connect: Connect to your EC2 instance within your browser

-	-Purchasing Options: On-Demand, Spot, Reserved (Standard + Convertible + Scheduled), Dedicated Host, Dedicated Instance
+- Purchasing Options: On-Demand, Spot, Reserved (Standard + Convertible + Scheduled), Dedicated Host, Dedicated Instance

-EBS : Elastic Block Store (size in GBs, and IOPS)
+# EBS : Elastic Block Store (size in GBs, and IOPS)
 - Volume is a network drive you can attach to your instances while they run(bound to a specific availability zone)
 - It allows your instances to persist data, even after their termination
 - EBS Snapshots : Make a backup of your EBS volume
 	- Not necessary to detach volume to do snapshot, but recommended
 	- Can copy across AZ or Region
 - EBS Snapshots Features :
 	- EBS Snapshot Archive : 75% cheaper / 24 to 72 hours for restoring
 	- Recycle Bin for EBS Snapshots : Setup rules to retain deleted snapshots so you can recover them after an accidental deletion